junxit/us-congress-bills-113/metadata.md

 - 2013-09-16 — Received in the Senate.
 - 2013-09-17 — Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2013-09-18 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 193.
+- 2013-10-16 — Amendment SA 2004 agreed to in Senate by Unanimous Consent.
+- 2013-10-16 — Amendment SA 2004 proposed by Senator Reid. (consideration: CR S7531) In the nature of a substitute.
+- 2013-10-16 — Amendment SA 2005 agreed to in Senate by Unanimous Consent.
+- 2013-10-16 — Amendment SA 2005 proposed by Senator Reid. (consideration: CR S7532; text: CR S7532) To amend the title.
+- 2013-10-16 — Cloture motion on the measure presented in Senate. (consideration: CR S7531-7532; text: CR S7532)
+- 2013-10-16 — Cloture on the measure invoked in Senate by Yea-Nay Vote.
+83 - 16.
+Record Vote Number: 218.
+- 2013-10-16 — DEBATE - The House began one hour of debate on the Senate amendments to H.R.
+2775.
+- 2013-10-16 — Measure laid before Senate by unanimous consent. (consideration: CR S7531-7532)
+- 2013-10-16 — Message on Senate action sent to the House.
+- 2013-10-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-10-16 — On motion that the House agree to the Senate amendments Agreed to by the Yeas and Nays: 285 - 144 (Roll no. 550). (text as House agreed to Senate amendment: CR H6616-6620)
+- 2013-10-16 — Passed Senate with an amendment and an amendment to the Title by Yea-Nay Vote.
+81 - 18.
+Record Vote Number: 219.
+- 2013-10-16 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Yea-Nay Vote.
+81 - 18.
+Record Vote Number: 219.
+- 2013-10-16 — Presented to President.
+- 2013-10-16 — Presented to President.
+- 2013-10-16 — Pursuant to a previous special order the House moved to agree to the Senate amendments. (consideration: CR H6616-6626)
+- 2013-10-16 — Resolving differences -- House actions: On motion that the House agree to the Senate amendments Agreed to by the Yeas and Nays: 285 - 144 (Roll no. 550).(text as House agreed to Senate amendment: CR H6616-6620)
+- 2013-10-16 — Senate amendment agreed to: Amendment SA 2004 agreed to in Senate by Unanimous Consent.
+- 2013-10-16 — Senate amendment agreed to: Amendment SA 2005 agreed to in Senate by Unanimous Consent.
+- 2013-10-16 — Senate amendment proposed (on the floor): Amendment SA 2004 proposed by Senator Reid.(consideration: CR S7531)
+- 2013-10-16 — Senate amendment proposed (on the floor): Amendment SA 2005 proposed by Senator Reid.(consideration: CR S7532; text: CR S7532)
+- 2013-10-16 — Senate amendment proposed (on the floor): Amendment SA 2005 proposed by Senator Reid.(consideration: CR S7532; text: CR S7532)
+- 2013-10-16 — Senate amendment submitted
+- 2013-10-16 — Senate amendment submitted
+- 2013-10-16 — The previous question was ordered pursuant to a previous special order. (consideration: CR H6625)